Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-HDRI-Sky.md

 The **HDRI Sky Volume** component override controls settings you can use to set up an HDRI Sky.
 An HDRI Sky is a simple sky representation that uses a cubemap texture.
 This component also enables you to define how HDRP updates the indirect lighting the sky generates in the Scene.

-Tip: [Unity HDRI Pack](https://assetstore.unity.com/packages/essentials/beta-projects/unity-hdri-pack-72511) is available on the Unity Asset Store and provides 7 pre-converted (1024×2014 resolution) HDR Cubemaps ready for use within your Project.
+Tip: [Unity HDRI Pack](https://assetstore.unity.com/packages/essentials/beta-projects/unity-hdri-pack-72511) is available on the Unity Asset Store and provides 7 pre-converted HDR Cubemaps ready for use within your Project.

 ## Using HDRI Sky